yupinshi/SC_final/README.md

   * element nodes
   * node/elemnts sets for boundary conditions
 * Generate an image that illustrate the boundary conditions
-* Generate an excel file that lists the important parameters
+* Generate an excel file that lists the important parameters in the Parameter.txt file

+## How to run the code
+Both heights of the active layer and the passive layer are set to different values to generate the geometry for parameter study.
+In the first section, global constants defined.
+Change the height_pas and height_act in this section to 0.0004/0.0008/0.0012/0.0016.
+Example outputs are included in file: example_output